emilynordmann/AllOfUs-data-analysis/docs/02-wrangle.md

   )
 ```

 `mutate()` can also be used in conjunction with other functions and Boolean operators.
 For example, we can add another column to `polyps2` that states whether any improvement in the number of polyps was seen or overwrite our `treatment` variable as a factor.
-Just like when we used <a class='glossary' target='_blank' title='An expression that evaluates to TRUE or FALSE.' href='https://psyteachr.github.io/glossary/b#boolean-expression'>Boolean expressions</a> with filter, it will evaluate the equation and return TRUE or FALSE depending on whether the observation meets the criteria.
+Just like when we used <a class='glossary'>Boolean expressions<span class='def'></span></a> with filter, it will evaluate the equation and return TRUE or FALSE depending on whether the observation meets the criteria.

 ```r